PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 What’s that on the ground?
 ==========================
 While they’re busy digging, why not have a look at what is scattered all over the ground.
-To do that, from the main menu, hit :kbd:`k` for :guilabel:`Look Around`.
+To do that, from the main menu, hit :kbd:`k` to look around.
 An X will appear and you can direct it using the arrow keys.
 As you move it around you’ll see what’s under the arrow.
 Check my example: